Dangerous and Defective Roads

 State Route 49

-California's State Route 49 is the most deadly road in the United States by the number of people killed per accident.
+California's State Route 49 is among the deadliest roads in the United States by the number of people killed per accident.
 For every 100 fatal crashes, 146.4 deaths occur.

 U.S. Route 199